Grades and Grade Reports

 The scholastic standing of all undergraduate students enrolled in programs leading to a degree shall be determined by three scholastic grade point averages (GPAs).
-The semester index GPA, the cumulative index GPA, and the program index GPA.
+The semester GPA, the cumulative GPA, and the program GPA.

-- The semester GPA is an average determined by weighting each grade received during a given academic session by the number of semester hours of credit in the course.
+- The semester GPA is an average determined by weighting each grade received during a given academic semester by the number of semester hours of credit in the course.

 - The cumulative GPA for an undergraduate student is a weighted average of all grades received as an undergraduate student.
-With the consent of his/her academic advisor, a student may repeat a course not intended for repeated registrations.
-In the case of such a repeated course, the same course* is to be used and only the most recent grade received shall be included in the cumulative GPA.
+With the consent of his/her academic advisor, a student may repeat a course not intended for repeated registrations not to exceed two attempts.
+In the case of such a repeated course, the same course* is to be used, the same grade mode and only the most recent grade received shall be included in the cumulative GPA.
 In the case of a course in which a conditional grade has been improved by examination, the most recent grade received shall be used.

 - The program GPA is derived from a degree audit and will be used as a criterion to accept a student to a program during the process of Change of Degree Objective (CODO).
 The degree audit relevant to the program to which a student transfers is used to determine the program grade point average.
 In a case where no courses of the initial program apply to the new program, the same criteria for acceptance to a program may be used as for a student applying out of high school.